Gifts: Grounding in emotional depth. Being fully submerged but still able to breathe. Intuition. Ferocity when needed.

 You, being a human, are working with Hippopotamus powers on a metaphorical level, not a literal one.
 As such, you don’t really have to worry about hurting anyone.
 Your ferocity needs to come out to fight for your beliefs, your dreams, your passion.
 But that ferocity isn’t a literal tooth-and-nail fight.
 It consists of speaking your mind, standing your ground, defending your boundaries.

 Hippo’s teeth may not be sharp, but your tongue can be.
 There is certainly the potential for harm when you speak your mind.
 The old adage about “sticks and stones may break my bones, but words will never hurt me” is such a lie.
 And Hippo knows it.
 That’s where you tend to surprise people—with your biting sarcasm or unexpected slaying with your words.

 Physical hippos are surprisingly vocal.
 They can keep you awake all night when they are in a river just outside your safari tent!
 For you, this is a message to speak up, to express yourself.
 The more you hold it in, the more likely your words will hurt when they finally come out.

 Hippos spend their days at home base in a body of water, leaving the water at night to feed on grass and other plants.
 The lesson for you is to establish a strong, nurturing home base, in a supportive community.
 Your ranging territory can be as big as you like it, as long as you return to the center, to your center, to refuel both body and soul.

-Another way you may inadvertently hurt someone is emotionally.
-Hippopotamus offers the gift of being completely at home in emotions.
-Between your thick skin and forgetting that not everyone is so comfortable in the water, you can come across as insensitive, mistakingly believing that other people can process their emotions as quickly as you do.
+You may also inadvertently hurt someone emotionally.
+Hippopotamus offers the gift of being at home in emotions.
+Between your thick skin and forgetting that not everyone is comfortable in the water, you can come across as insensitive, mistakingly believing that other people process their emotions as quickly as you do.